Tourism in South Africa: an industry under lockdown fights for its own survival | DW | 11.01.2021

 Karien de Villiers, a chef working at the luxurious Phelwana game lodge in the northeast of the country, observed a similar pattern: "Working in the tourism industry, we had so many guests canceling their bookings in 2020.
 A few of them, we could encourage to move it to a later date, but with the uncertainty of this virus and what is going to happen down the line, most of them still canceled, and refunds had to be done," she told DW.

-Leena Hendricks (*not her real name), duty manager at a guesthouse in Franschhoek — an upscale town in the Cape winelands — meanwhile told DW that because of severe lockdown restrictions earlier in 2020, she couldn't really benefit from plugging into the local market: "Usually, after March our quiet season begins but you still get a lot of local travelers, who come for wine tastings and festivals.
+Leena Hendricks*, duty manager at a guesthouse in Franschhoek — an upscale gourmet town in the Cape Winelands — says that because of severe lockdown restrictions earlier in 2020, she couldn't really benefit from plugging into the local market: "Usually, after March our quiet season begins but you still get a lot of local travelers, who come for wine tastings and festivals.
 But this year, everyone was restricted to their homes during lockdown.
 For months, we couldn't do anything."

 And with the announcement of the latest COVID restrictions, Hendricks says that she fears a repeat of the same situation this year: